Are you ready for a new year, a new mindset? Start Confident by Finding Purpose in Your Plans!

 “Passion without preparation is a good intention designed to fail.”
 Lisa Whittle

-- Tell someone what you discover.
+So, this week, spend some time with Jesus, pen and journal, and tell someone what you discover.
 Let them encourage and keep you accountable.
-Grant them permission to speak truth in love.
+Grant them permission to speak the truth in love.

 Planning without purpose is an incomplete portrait.

 Then meet me here next week for the final step in God-fueled success this year – Peace is possible!